 The implementation of the policies and/or objectives of the plan including increased tourism, population growth or development in general may pose sources of disturbance during construction of works and their operation that can lead to fragmentation.
-They may result in the installation of structures that may impede movement of a species within the River Moy Catchment.
+They may result in the installation of structures that may impede movement of a species at Lough Conn and Lough Cullin SPA.
 An increase in development, can lead to fragmentation of habitats impacting the resilience of the habitats to change.